Krk Island Croatia: Road trip route, sights & insider tips (2026)

 Day two took us inland and to the southwest coast.
 Punat has one of the most beautiful marinas in the Adriatic — perfect as a backdrop for the Tiguan R photos.
 From there, we drove along a winding mountain road to Stara Baška, a small fishing village with crystal-clear water.

 The inland loop through the mountain villages was the driving highlight.
 No tourists, no other cars, just you, the car, and endless curves with panoramic views.
-The Golf R in performance mode on these roads—it doesn't get any better than this.
+The Golf R in Performance mode is in its element on these roads.

 Day 3: Omišalj — Krk town — photo shoots